ionelmc/cookiecutter-pylibrary-minimal/README.rst

     :stub-columns: 1

     * - *Note:*
-      - You should use `cookiecutter-pylibrary <https://github.com/ionelmc/cookiecutter-pylibrary>`_ - it's just like this (just use ``no`` for the ``test_matrix_configurator`` option) but with ``py.test`` as the test runner.
+      - You should use `cookiecutter-pylibrary <https://github.com/ionelmc/cookiecutter-pylibrary>`_ instead - it's just like this
+        (just use ``no`` for the ``test_matrix_configurator`` option) but with ``py.test`` as the test runner.

 Features